sramos9/sramos9.github.io/README.md

 # sramos9.github.io

-explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.

 I used Jquery to create divs and text upon user clicks which are not hard coded into the game. setInterval was used to create a timer function - which poses an additional challenge of completing the game within the given time.